 Becoming a Medical Biller and Coder

-Although it is not strictly required, many employers prefer candidates with a one year certificate in medical billing and coding training, such as the one offered by Southern Careers Institute, or other advanced degrees.
+Although it is not strictly required, many employers prefer candidates with a one year certificate in medical billing and coding, such as the one offered by Southern Careers Institute, or other advanced degrees.
 This education covers the topics, including medical terminology, medical coding, and business communication, you need to know to excel in the profession.

 The Rise and Fall of Tuition Costs